-2.2 Setting up PicoCount 2500.
+2.2 Setting up PicoCount 4500.

-Now that you have the hoses set up, you need to connect up your PicoCount 2500.
-As noted previously, the PicoCount

-2500 is always counting, there are no switches to worry about, you just need to connect the counter up to the hoses for counting to begin.
+Now that you have the hoses set up, you need to connect up your PicoCount 4500.
+As noted previously, the PicoCount 4500 is always counting, there are no switches to worry about, you just need to connect the counter up to the hoses for counting to begin.

-2.2.1 Clearing the PicoCount Data.
+2.2.1 Clearing the PicoCount data.

-Unless you are deliberately doing a multiple study, you should clear the data in your PicoCount 2500 before each study after you download the prior study data.
+Unless you are deliberately doing a multiple study, you should clear the data in your PicoCount 4500 before each study after you download the prior study data.
 If this is not done, it will not affect the operation of the PicoCount in any way, but you will end up with two studies of data in the counter and have to sort it out when generating your reports.
 To reset the PicoCount, it needs to be connected to a computer with TrafficViewer Pro running (see above).
 Clearing the data in the counter also sets the counter's date/time to the current date/time of the computer the PicoCount is connected to.

-2.2.2 Attach the hoses to the PicoCount 2500.
+2.2.2 Attach the hoses to the PicoCount 4500.

-Note that there is a letter "A" embossed into the PicoCount 2500 on the side facing the barbs.
+Note that there is a letter "A" embossed into the PicoCount 4500 on the side facing the barbs.
 The barb nearest is the A hose input.
-If your hose setup requires a specific hose attachment to the A or the B input you can now attach it accordingly.
-The PicoCount 2500 hose barbs are designed to take hoses with 4.7mm and 6.3mm (3/16inch and 1/4inch) center holes.
+If your hose setup requires a specific hose attachment to the A, B, C, or D input you can now attach them accordingly.
+The PicoCount 4500 hose barbs are designed to take hoses with 4.7mm and 6.3mm (3/16inch and 1/4inch) center holes.
 In the case of the 6.3mm (1/4inch) holes, the hose needs to be pressed all the way flush to the case to insure a good grip.
 For the 4.7mm (3/16inch) holes, press the hose on until if firmly resists further pressing.
-If you are only doing a single hose volume count, make sure to cap the unused input barb so that water and grit does not get into the unused channel.
+If you are not using some of the channels make sure to cap the unused input barbs so that water and grit does not get into the unused channels.